mskcc/cwl-commandlinetools/gatk_merge_sam_files_4.1.8.0/README.md

                         Sort order of output file Default value: coordinate.
                         Possible values: {unsorted, queryname, coordinate,
                         duplicate, unknown}
+  --use_threading       Option to create a background thread to encode,
+                        compress and write to disk the output file.
+The threaded version uses about 20% more CPU and decreases runtime by ~20% when writing out a compressed BAM file.
+Default value: false.
+Possible values: {true, false}
   --validation_stringency VALIDATION_STRINGENCY
                         Validation stringency for all SAM files read by this program.
 Setting stringency to SILENT can improve